 Dischargers must provide the geographic information necessary to determine the Groundwater Phase Area and Surface Water Priority Area that applies to each individual ranch when they enroll or update their electronic Notice of Intent (eNOI).

-Dischargers with wells on their ranch must indicate on their eNOI the number of domestic and irrigation wells that are in use on their ranch.
+Dischargers with wells on their ranch must indicate on their eNOI the number of domestic, dual-use, and irrigation wells that are in use on their ranch.
 Dischargers must also update their eNOI within 60 days when a new well is put in service, when a previously reported well is taken out of service (e.g., a well is either destroyed or becomes inactive) or when use of a previously inactive well resumes.

 The Central Coast Water Board encourages Dischargers to participate in third-party monitoring programs to comply with monitoring and reporting requirements contained herein.
 Dischargers not participating in a third-party monitoring program must conduct required monitoring and reporting individually.
 Participation in a third-party monitoring program does not relieve Dischargers of the responsibility to comply with these requirements or of the requirement to have their ranch-level data reported to the Central Coast Water Board.

-Dischargers must report on CEQA mitigation measure implementation electronically in the ACF.
+Dischargers must report on CEQA mitigation measure implementation electronically in the Annual Compliance Form (ACF).

 Section B. Irrigation and Nutrient Management Monitoring and Reporting Requirements